 Students must achieve satisfactory academic progress in order to receive federal financial aid.
 The Office of Financial Aid's satisfactory academic progress standards mirror the academic progress policies of each individual college.
 A student who is found not to be making academic progress by their college is not eligible for federal financial aid.
 This rule may also apply to state, institutional, and private funds.
-For more information, please refer to CenterScope, Satisfactory Academic Progress https://catalog.utbsc.edu/content.php?catoid=43&rnayoid=4503#satisfactory-academichttps://catalog.uthsc.edu/content.php?catoid=43&navoid=4503#satisfactory-academic-progress.
+For more information, please refer to CenterScope, Satisfactory Academic Progress, UTHSC.